carlohamalainen/carlohamalainen.github.io/_posts/2009-09-20-compiling-gcc-on-solaris-10-x86.md

 <pre>/usr/sfw/bin/gpatch -uNp0; libtool.patch
 </pre>

 LD\_OPTIONS is a very powerful variable, because the link editor will inject into his option stream whatever is in it right before the final link-edit stage.
-It&#8217;s basically a backdoor override into the linker, and as such, will work with any compiler in existence on Solaris which uses ld.
+It's basically a backdoor override into the linker, and as such, will work with any compiler in existence on Solaris which uses ld.
 LD\_OPTIONS enables compiling most software with Sun Studio compilers, which produce much better / faster / more optimized code than GCC, but this trick works with GCC just as well.

 With this patch and LD_OPTIONS, or a combination of both, it is possible to build 99% of the freeware open source software on Solaris in record times without any hassles.
-Whatever won&#8217;t build with Sun Studio will build with GCC with a combination of these two applied, unless it&#8217;s kernel code for a non SunOS kernel.
+Whatever won't build with Sun Studio will build with GCC with a combination of these two applied, unless it's kernel code for a non SunOS kernel.

 To wit: